 - take due care with the host organisation's equipment and property;

-- promptly report to the Faculty or School, and to the host organisations, any matters that might affect their ability to undertake or continue with professional experience;
+- promptly report to the College or School, and to the host organisations, any matters that might affect their ability to undertake or continue with professional experience;

-- promptly inform the Faculty or School, and the host organisation, of any absences from professional experience;
+- promptly inform the College or School, and the host organisation, of any absences from professional experience;

 - notify the University and the host organisation of any accident or incident which involves the student as soon as it is safe to do so;

-- communicate any concerns about professional experience to the Faculty or School;
+- communicate any concerns about professional experience to the College or School;

-- advise the Faculty or School of any requests the host organisation makes of the student which are reasonably beyond what is expected for professional experience; and
+- advise the College or School of any requests the host organisation makes of the student which are reasonably beyond what is expected for professional experience; and

 - meet all expenses identified in program and/or course, documentation, if these expenses are necessary to undertake professional experience.